 William B. Parnell;

-Ira C. Boggs Jr.; and TWO whose names are unknown to us
+Ira C. Boggs Jr.; and FOUR whose names are unknown to us

 who are writing this work.

 Sidney John Elyea

 2. Douglas Dwight Alley

 "He knew no one and no one knew him.
 He had no friends here, no confidants.

 He was not in on the gags, he did not share in the trifles and the traditions.

 He was new in the outfit.
 A replacement."

 "They talked afterwards of how the blood was spurting from the new guy

 in all directions, how he never uttered a cry of pain, and how, when he